abhinandandubey/abhinandandubey.github.io/posts/_posts/2021-02-22-The-Golden-Age-of-Cloud-Providers.md

 ![](https://github.com/abhinandandubey/abhinandandubey.github.io/raw/master/assets/images/2021-02-22-18-31-50.png)

-I added sbt dependencies to my application which was using an ORM called Slick and HickariCP for connection pools
+I added sbt dependencies to my application which was using an ORM called <a href="http://scala-slick.org/">Slick</a> and <a href="https://github.com/brettwooldridge/HikariCP">HickariCP</a> for connection pools

 ```scala
 libraryDependencies ++= Seq(